Updated: Oct 14, 2021

 Yellow - Work of Multiple Phases of the Game, includes moments for Coach Intervention, also provides moments of uninterrupted Live Play.

-Green - We are going to provide lots of opportunity for Live Play, minimal Coaching Intervention, these sessions can be examined like game film.
+Green - We are going to provide lots of opportunities for Live Play, minimal Coaching Intervention, these sessions can be examined like game film.

 There are a number of reasons that could determine why you might use a specific practice model.
 Where in the season we are, proximity to our next game, fatigue level, and recent performances would all be things that factor in for me.
 There is no exact science to planning practices, but finding a good balance between teaching and free play tends to be where I want to be.